 Social movements, political sociology.

-Economic sociology, institutional analysis, organizations.
+Economic sociology, organizations, institutional analysis.

 Kjersten Bunker Whittington

 Science and technology, gender, work and organizations, social networks.
+On leave 2014–15.

 Sociology is the study of human conduct from the perspective of the history and the “anatomy” or structure of the group.
 The focus is on how people coordinate their activities to reach individual and collective goals in a wide range of institutional settings.
 Sociological analysis explores social situations from the standpoint of the social statuses, roles, meanings, and norms that make behavior reciprocally predictable and organized.
 Sociology investigates how such patterns of interdependent activity originate and what sustains them, why they take one shape instead of another, how some types of patterned behavior change more rapidly than others, how such patterns or institutional forms are related to one another, and how people justify and explain what they see themselves doing.